mqtt-tools/mqttwarn/README.md

 ### `syslog`

-The `syslog` service transfers MQTT messages to a syslog server.
+The `syslog` service transfers MQTT messages to a local syslog server.

 ```ini
 [config:syslog]